-B. Harassing messages: Users must refrain from sending any messages with racial, sexual, or other negative overtones.
+- B. Harassing messages: Users must refrain from sending any messages with racial, sexual, or other negative overtones.
 (The messages you send will not only be from you, but from HLGU.
 Be sure that what you provide for public reading on Internet is something that is not contrary to the mission, goals, policies, and perspectives of Hannibal-LaGrange University.)
 In addition, forwards or other good-natured messages may be annoying or harassing to some people, so please be considerate.
-You may have good intentions in sending these types of messages but sending them to other people may cause problems.

-C. Copyright questions: Any questions or complaints regarding copyright registration should be referred to the Library Public

-Services Technician at 573-629-3137.
+You may have good intentions in sending these types of messages, but sending them to other people may cause problems. - C. Copyright questions: Any questions or complaints regarding copyright registration should be referred to the Library Public Services Technician at 573-629-3137.
 Library staff can also assist in determining where to request permission for copyrighted materials.
 Permission to use HLGU logos, seal or other HLGU copyrighted materials should be requested from the Office of Marketing and Communications at 573-629-3118.
 Unauthorized distribution of copyrighted materials, including peer-to-peer file sharing, may subject those involved to loss of network privileges, disciplinary action, civil or criminal liabilities.
-See section III & IV for more details.

-- D. Intellectual property: Questions regarding intellectual property ownership of items developed at or for Hannibal-LaGrange University for instructional use should be referred to the Office of Academic Administration at academics@hlg.edu or 573-629-3092.
+See section III & IV for more details. - D. Intellectual property: Questions regarding intellectual property ownership of items developed at or for Hannibal-LaGrange University for instructional use should be referred to the Office of Academic Administration at academics@hlg.edu or 573-629-3092.
 Questions regarding non-instructional materials should be referred to the Office of Marketing and Communications.
 Contact the Marketing Coordinator at 573-629-3118 for suspected intellectual property violations done by or through the school. - E. Software authorization: Software should not be installed unless it has been approved by the Office of Computer Services.
-Requests for authorization may be submitted to IThelpdesk@hlg.edu.
+Requests for authorization may be submitted to ithelpdesk@hlg.edu.
 Personnel from the Office of Computer Services may delete any unauthorized software found and disciplinary actions may be brought against the party responsible for its installation.
 In the event of a denial, written appeals may be submitted to the Technology Committee at any time. - F. Peer-2-Peer Networking: Software for Peer-2-Peer Networking such as Bit Torrent, Transmission, WinMX, and Direct Connect is not allowed on computers belonging to the University or accessing the University network, including student computers in dorms.
 Having this software may result in the loss of network privileges or other disciplinary action. - G. Inspection: HLGU reserves the right to inspect computers if violation of this policy is suspected. - H. Personal Devices: If users bring their own device, services are limited to public Wi-Fi access on campus and the Ethernet in campus housing.
 HLGU is not required to provide technical support for privately owned devices. - I. Remote Access: Cloud-based services are available to designated users as appropriate and in accordance with vendor licensing agreements.
 For example, students, faculty and academic staff may have access to the learning management system, but contracted housekeeping staff would not.

 Remote access to library services is limited to HLGU employees and students only.

-Remote access to the HLGU network is a privilege granted to a limited number of individuals who have a demonstrated need to perform mission-specific activities while off-campus. - J. Data breach: In the case of suspected thefts involving data, data breaches or exposures (including unauthorized access, use, or disclosure), individuals should provide a description of the incident to the Office of Computer Services (OCS) by either emailing ITHelpdesk@hlg.edu or calling 573-629-3032.
-The OCS staff will investigate the report to confirm if a theft, breach or exposure has occurred.
-If so, the Computer Services personnel will follow the appropriate procedure as listed in the incidence response plan.
-Depending upon the severity of the compromise, other entities such as the Department of Public Safety, Marketing Department or local law enforcement may be involved.
-If a case of theft, data breach or exposure of HLGU protected or sensitive data is confirmed, the process of removing all access to that resource will begin as soon as possible.
-If the information is available on a site outside of HLGU, that site will be contacted to have the information removed as soon as possible.
+Remote access to the HLGU network is a privilege granted to a limited number of individuals who have a demonstrated need to perform mission-specific activities while off-campus.